top of page

 Unearthed Crown of Yang Guang’s Queen — Yangzhou Museum (Photo by Xin Shui Ling)

-Framing Up of His Big Brother and Gaining of the Throne
+Framing His Big Brother and Seizing the Throne

-MWhat'soreover, Yang Guang was smart enough to know exactly how to please his exceptional parents.
+Moreover, Yang Guang possessed the intelligence to understand precisely how to please his exceptional parents.

-His father, Yang Jian, the Emperor Wen of Sui, advocated frugality and lived a very simple life.
+His father, Yang Jian, also known as Emperor Wen of Sui, advocated frugality and led a very simple life.

 Yang Guang's mother, Queen Dugu, was a sincere worshiper of monogamous, so Guang only spent time with his wife.